Darioliu28/ada-2025-project-djnpsgroup2025/README.md

 * `soc-redditHyperlinks-title.tsv`
 * `web-redditEmbeddings-subreddits.csv`

-The `src/data` contains all the files and notebook that have been used to pre-procces the data or map subreddits.
+The `src/data` contains all the files and notebook that have been used to pre-process the data or map subreddits.
 Their output has been saved (as csv files) in the `data` folder for a faster analysis.
 The correct way to reproduce all the findings is to simply run `results.ipynb` using the already approved and saved files

-## Proposed Additional Datasets (Data Enrichment)
+## Data Enrichment and Metadata Generation

-Our primary dataset is the `soc-redditHyperlinks` corpus.
-We are not adding external datasets, but generating new metadata by classifying subreddits:
+From these datasets, we generated new metadata by classifying subreddits into categories such as countries, political ideologies, and sports.

 1.  **Country-Subreddit Mapping:**
     * **Source:** Generated from unique subreddits.
-    * **Process:** (Notebooks: `make_initial_subreddit_maps.ipynb`, `filter_maches.ipynb`).
+    * **Process:** (Notebooks: `make_initial_subreddit_maps.ipynb`, `filter_matches.ipynb`).
 We built a map of country names, demonyms, and codes.
 We applied matching rules (direct, token, fuzzy string matching with `rapidfuzz`) to map names (e.g., 'r/norge' to 'Norway').
 An initial 1700-subreddit mapping was manually checked and filtered.
 A much bigger country related dataset has been also produced for some analysis; please check in the section **Mapping Subreddits to Country** in `results.ipynb` for a better description.
     * **Management:** Final mapping saved as `subreddit_matches_approved.csv` for lookup.

 2.  **Political-Ideology-Subreddit Mapping:**